 - Vegan Health B12 Recommendations

 - Appendix A. Minimizing Methylmalonic Acid Levels

-- Appendix B. Clinical Trials of B12 Supplementation
+- Notes on Clinical Trials of B12 Supplementation

 - Appendix C. Factorial Approach